roger-tseng/self-supervised-vq-segmentation/README.md

 Values between 20~50 work decently well for the 6th layer of HuBERT.

 ## Visualization with Praat
-Given an audio file and its text transcript, we can use forced alignment to obtain supervised word/phoneme boundaries, to visualize our method's accuracy
+Given an audio file and its text transcript, we can use forced alignment to obtain supervised word/phoneme boundaries, to visualize our method's accuracy.
+Detailed steps are given in `demo.ipynb`.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/67882177/163578210-a6240abd-64a5-48b7-9e9a-46565645a638.png" alt="Schema showing repreoduction results on HuBERT in Praat."